rhysbrettbowen/PlastronJS/README.md

 - at(index): return the model at an index
 - clear: clears all the models
 - modelChange(function, handler): like bind for model but is bound only on changes to the collections children being sorted or added/removed
+- anyModelChange(function, handler): similar to modelChange but will fire when any model is changed regardless of it it updates sort order

 ## mvc.Store ##